silnrsi/wstr/src/content/docs/topics/layout/justification.md

 lastUpdated: 2025-08-14
 ---

 [Justification][justification] is the alignment of text along both the left and right margins so that all the lines are the same length.
-In Latin and other similar scripts, justification is usually handled by applying [hyphenation][hyphenation], or by adjusting the spacing between words and characters on each line.
-However, not all scripts can use hyphenation.
-Two examples are the Tibetan and Arabic scripts.
+After the line break has been chosen and the line is broken, it needs to be stretched to align the margins.
+Most commonly this is done by inserting extra space between words or even letters.
+Other strategies include glyph stretching where the line is made wider by make the glyphs on the line non-noticably wider.
+Not all scripts stretch the line using space.
+Some typesetting systems even choose a better line break by shrinking the space between words or the width of glyphs.

+## Tibetan

 Tibetan does not have visible word breaks and so the only variable white space is after the _shad_ (&#x0F0D;).
 In Figure 1 one can see that lines four, five and six are “completed” (or justified) with a series of syllable markers (&#x0F0B;) while the other lines are justified via the variable space after each _shad_.

 ![Minzu Tushuguan bian (Library of Nationalities).
 1984.
 “Zangwen dianji mulu: wenjilei zimu” (Bibliography of Ancient Tibetan books and documents).
 Vol. 1, p.
 1. Chengdu: Sichuan Minority Press.](images/6220-1-Tibt.png "Figure 1.
 Syllable markers help “justify” the line (Tibetan)")

+## Arabic

 Another interesting example is Arabic.
 Since Arabic does not allow hyphenation, another method for justification is needed: *kashidas* are used to stretch the line.
 The *kashida* (or tatweel) is typeface-dependent and varies for each kind of Arabic script.
 Thus, the rules for inserting the *kashida* will be in the font, and the publishing application requires the capability of using the font.